jamonterotena/Haplotype-based-Pangenome-Wheat-Analysis/ReadMe.txt

 - demonstration_rdma_hbpa.pdf is an overview of the outcome from the last script

-- table_chr_assembly_length.txt contains the chromosome length for all chromosomes in the 15 wheat assemblies
+- table_assembly_chr_length.txt contains the chromosome length for all chromosomes in the 15 wheat assemblies

 - alignment_props_supplementary_hbpa.r was used for the master thesis to generate data on alignment properties from all rds files obtained by Brinton and colleagues and to apply a statistical analysis to prove the effects of using scaffolds as query in pairwise comparisons